tedtheturtlenz/ThermoMonkey/README.md

 * Various Fasteners

-Code compiled in Arduino IDE 2.3.2
+Code compiled in Arduino IDE 2.3.2.

-3D Models made in Solidworks, cut on 4.75mm MDF
+3D Models made in Solidworks, cut on 4.75mm MDF.

-PCB Designed in Eagle CAD, made by JLC PCB
+PCB Designed in Eagle CAD, made by JLC PCB.